aehmttw/HFTSimulator/README.md

 ## Setting up the project

-<br>The simulator is written in Python 3.9.
+The simulator is written in Python 3.9.
 You'll need to have some libraries installed to run the code: pandas, numpy, matplotlib, random, heapq, multiprocessing, uuid, mpl_finance, json, and unittest.

 ## Running simulations

-<br>This program is intended to simulate multiple simulations with identical parameters, and then to analyze the results of all these runs together.
+This program is intended to simulate multiple simulations with identical parameters, and then to analyze the results of all these runs together.

 <br>Each setup configuration for simulations is stored in a JSON file as "simulation.json".
 Some example configurations which you can run yourself are available in the "runs" folder.